Module 1: Strategies for Innovation

 Module 2: Smarter Insights With Financial Analytics

 This module will provide a look into the financial management functions of a business entity for both internal and external users.
-Using real world data, an experiential online simulator and discussions with professionals in the field, participants will learn how to read the financial results from business operations.
-Participants will then apply this information to benchmark and assess the firm’s success, and understand strategic options for profit and cash control.
+Using real world data and discussions with professionals in the field, participants will learn how to read the financial results from business operations.
+Participants will then apply this information to benchmark and assess the firm’s success and understand strategic options for profit and cash control.

 Understanding the Annual Report